matloff/TidyverseSkeptic/README.md

 is a goal, new versions of Tidy libraries are often incompatible with older ones, a very serious problem in the software engineering world.

-3. In heavily promoting the Tidyverse, especially in the education realm, RStudio, with its dominance in the R field, is developing an entire new generation of R users whose skills in base-R are superficial at best, and who -- most importantly -- feel that R *is* the Tidyverse.

-4. The dominance of the commercial entity RStudio in an open-source project is key:  **It is NOT the case that Tidyverse rose to prominence due to sheer quality in a free market of ideas.**  Hadley has 7 or 8 programmers working full time on Tidy, and as noted, RStudio engages in aggressive educational outreach, heavily promoting Tidy.
+3. The dominance of the commercial entity RStudio in an open-source project is key:  **It is NOT the case that Tidyverse rose to prominence due to sheer quality in a free market of ideas.**  Hadley has 7 or 8 programmers working full time on Tidy, and as noted, RStudio engages in aggressive educational outreach, heavily promoting Tidy.
 This is not how open-source projects usually work, where participants work in their free time.

+4. In heavily promoting the Tidyverse, especially in the education realm, RStudio, with its dominance in the R field, is developing an entire new generation of R users whose skills in base-R are superficial at best, and who -- most importantly -- feel that R *is* the Tidyverse.
+This will shape the evolution of the language itself, in undesirable ways.

 5. **Regardless of being well-intentioned, RStudio is molding R into its own desired image.**  That new generation will come to dominate the